buckbaskin/formak/docs/thinking-with-bazel.md

 ## Concepts

-Audience: All Users
+*Audience*: All Users

-...
-Detailed structure of project ... built from bottom up by starting with specific files (e.g. `cc_test`) ...

-...
-Detailed structure enables a better build tool ...
-Detailed structure can be maintained incrementally ... maintained by distributed team, effort ...
+Bazel is a build system for managing a project by tracking a detailed set of metadata.
+This set is built from the bottom up by assembling common small pieces (targets, e.g. `cc_test` for a source file that defines a test).

+Configuring this detailed strucutre enables a better build tool.
+For example, by knowing the structure of how differnt targets related to each other the build can be parallelized or build steps can be de-duplicated.
+By building this structure up from small pieces the project can be maintained incrementally and by folks with knowledge of a specific area without having to understand how the entire system works.

 ## Working Knowledge

-Audience: Language authors.
+*Audience*: Language authors.
 People using bazel commands like `bazel test`

 - targets
 	- named bazel objects
     - typed (e.g. there are C++ bazel targets)
 - paths
+    - I think this may be just the absolute Unix path to a file or directory, or the path relative to a target.
+[Example in codebase](https://cs.opensource.google/bazel/bazel/+/4eea5c62a566d21832c93e4c18ec559e75d5c1ce:tools/cpp/cc_toolchain_config_lib.bzl;l=405-406).
+Probably a [path-like object](https://docs.python.org/3/glossary.html#term-path-like-object) like in Python
+- label
-    - ???
+    - `//path/to/package:target-name`
+    - Looks a lot like a path, with `//` at the location of the WORKSPACE file
 - Starlark
 	- Language used in BUILD files
 - Build rules